List of Alien (franchise) characters: Charlie Holloway

 Charlie Holloway (Logan Marshall-Green) is an archaeologist who discovers star charts in caves around the world with his lover, Elizabeth Shaw.
 After awakening from cryosleep near LV-223, he introduces the purpose of the mission with Shaw.
 While the Prometheus flies over the moon, Holloway spots an artificial arrangement of structures and directs the ship to land near one.
-He goes with the first expedition crew to the concealed Juggernaut, discovers that the air is clearer than anywhere on Earth and removes his helmet.
+He goes with the first expedition crew to the concealed Juggernaut, discovers that the air is cleaner than anywhere on Earth and removes his helmet.
 After Shaw retrieves a preserved Engineer head, the expedition is informed of an incoming storm and Holloway and the rest of the crew return to the Prometheus.
 Disappointed by the Engineers' apparent extinction, he sulks and berates Shaw for still being a Christian.
 David brings Holloway a drink, and they discuss the merits of creating beings; he tainted the drink with a minute organism from a cylinder he brought from he structure, infecting Holloway.
 Holloway has sex with Shaw shortly afterwards, impregnating her with an alien embryo.
 After seeing a small, extraterrestrial parasite in his eye, Holloway returns to the Engineer ship and becomes ill.
 As the expedition returns, Holloway worsens; the infection becomes obvious, and Vickers obeys his request to kill him with a flamethrower outside the ship.

 Logan Marshall-Green was first considered for Prometheus when casting director Avy Kaufman saw him in an Off-Off-Broadway play.
 Kaufman requested an audition tape for what she described as a "science-fiction film directed by Ridley Scott".
 Scott viewed the tape and offered Marshall-Green the role.
 In an Empire article, Marshall-Green described Holloway as a thrill-seeking scientist who "looks before he leaps".
 Unlike Shaw, his deeply religious lover, the actor described Holloway as a scientist, skeptic and atheist.
 Although Marshall-Green's performance was generally considered competent by critics, the character was criticized.
 Oliver Lyttelton of IndieWire was disappointed that Holloway contributed to the plot apart from his mutation.
 In a negative review of Prometheus, Nick Pinkerton of the Village Voice criticized a lack of chemistry between Shaw and Holloway.